michaelongaro/Autostrum/decisions.md

 **Extracted in-line functions within `<TabNote>` to utils file**
 Due to the sheer number of `<TabNote>` components that could reasonably be rendered at one time while creating/editing a tab, I wanted to reduce the overall computation/memory footprint by extracting these rather heavy onKeyDown and onChange functions to a utils file so they could be cached instead of recreated on every render.

+**Tab screenshot methodology**
+From the beginning, I really wanted to include tab screenshots at least as an option when viewing tab search results.
+I think it is a quite unique feature within the guitar tab scene, and it felt nice to see a small preview of what the tab looks like.
+Then after the customizable color/theme refactor, the screenshots needed to be dynamic in some way to match the user's current color/theme.
+Storing every combination of color and theme in S3 seemed ludicrous and wasteful, both on the storage front and extra bandwidth for the user.
+So then I decided to go with a grayscale light and dark screenshot combined with the current color, leveraging the css property color-mix.
+Thankfully the effect produces almost the same quality as a proper screenshot does.

+**Local fallback soundfont files**
+I am still perplexed about exactly why the GitHub CDN hosted soundfont files only sporadically loaded on my phone during production testing.
+I concluded that it likely was some network restrictions that the wifi network had which blocked the downloading of these assets, so I have included logic to fallback to download the locally hosted soundfont files in the /public directory.
+Also I had to add the /public .js files to my .prettierignore file, as for whatever reason they were not being read properly otherwise by the soundfont-player library.